odino/nikki/README.md

 Among the things I wanna add in the next weeks:

 * load preferences from a global `.nikki.yml` (or in the project's directory)
+    * editor indentation
+    * editor theme
+* add syntax highlighting for a whole lot of languages
 * search for files, recursively, from the current dir
 * multiple editor tabs
 * open browser on start